Question 222·Medium·Rhetorical Synthesis

 The student wants to illustrate how chimpanzee tool use changes to suit different environments.
 Which choice most effectively uses relevant information from the notes to achieve this goal?

-For rhetorical synthesis questions, start by underlining the goal in the question stem (for example, “illustrate how X changes in different environments”).
-Then quickly scan the notes to see which details together show that idea—usually it will be a contrast or pattern across the notes.
-Next, eliminate answer choices that: (1) use only one note when the goal clearly needs multiple, (2) are too general and don’t mention the specific relationship the question asks for, or (3) focus on the wrong aspect of the notes.
-Choose the option that both uses the most relevant notes and explicitly states the connection the question cares about (such as adaptation, cause-effect, or comparison).
+For rhetorical synthesis questions, underline the goal in the question stem (for example, “illustrate how X changes in different environments”).
+Then pick the notes that best support that goal—often a contrast across locations.
+Eliminate choices that are too narrow (only one example) or too broad (no environment contrast).
+Choose the option that uses the most relevant notes and explicitly states the relationship the goal requires.

 Hints